hedi0/MyCertifications/README.md

 ## ✨ Features

 *   **✅ Easy Access:** Quickly view and share all your professional certifications from a single, organized location.
-*   **🗂️ Centralized Storage:** Keep all your valuable certificates and credentials in one secure, ver
+*   **🗂️ Centralized Storage:** Keep all your valuable certificates and credentials in one secure,